General Deformations of Point Configurations Viewed By a Pinhole Model Camera: Affine Deformations

 In this section, we investigate the case of three images.
 Two configurations are possible, either the same deformation is repeated twice or two different deformations are performed.

 The case of two distinct deformations is quickly dealt with, relying on theorem~\ref{theo::3IsBad}, one can prove the following result:

-\begin{theorem} When the points undergo two unrelated generic affine deformations, the affine invariants $(\alpha_i,\beta_i,\gamma_i)$ cannot be computed up to a finite fold ambiguity. \end{theorem} \begin{proof} If we stack equations~(\ref{eq::1stImage}),~(\ref{eq::2sdImageLambda}),~(\ref{eq::2sdImageHybrid}) and~(\ref{eq::localization}), the equations coming from a third image generated by a generic distinct affine deformations, we get a variety $X$ embedded in $\PP^{11} \times \PP^{11} \times \A^8 \times \A^{3(n-4)}$.
-Projecting this variety over $\PP^{11} \times \PP^{11}$, we get the variety defined by the essential matrices.
-As known from theorem~\ref{theo::3IsBad}, this variety has strictly positive dimension.
-Then $\dim(X) > 0$ and the projection over $\A^{3(n-4)}$ will also have strictly positive dimension, since the generic fiber of this second projection is finite. \end{proof}
+\begin{theorem} When the points undergo two unrelated generic affine deformations, the affine invariants $(\alpha_i,\beta_i,\gamma_i)$ cannot be computed up to a finite fold ambiguity. \end{theorem} \begin{proof} If we stack equations~(\ref{eq::1stImage}),~(\ref{eq::2sdImageLambda}),~(\ref{eq::2sdImageHybrid}) and~(\ref{eq::localization}), the equations coming from a third image generated by a generic distinct affine deformations, we get a real algebraic variety $X$ embedded in $\R^{12} \times \R^{12} \times \R^8 \times \R^{3(n-4)}$.
+Projecting this variety over $\R^{12} \times \R^{12}$, we get the variety defined by the essential matrices.
+As known from theorem~\ref{theo::3IsBad}, this variety is actually a three-dimensional smooth manifold, that we shall denote $Y$.
+Since once the deformations are known the structure can be uniquely computed by mere triangulation, so that the points are smooth functions of the deformations.
+Therefore the projection $\pi_1: X \rightarrow Y$, which is surjective and smooth by construction, has a smooth left inverse $\sigma$ and is therefore a diffeomorphism.
+Thus $X$ is actually a smooth submanifold of $\R^{12} \times \R^{12} \times \R^8 \times \R^{3(n-4)}$ and $\dim(X) = 3$.
+Consider now the projection over $\R^{3(n-4)}$: $\pi_2: X \rightarrow \R^{3(n-4)}$.
+The image of $X$ is a constructible set, that is a finite union of locally closed sets in the Zariski topology.
+Therefore there is a dense open set in the subspace topology for the classical topology, which is a smooth manifold.
+Let $V$ be this open set and let us restrict the co-domain of $\pi_2$ to $V$, so that $\pi_2$ is seen as a smooth map from $V_0 = \pi_2^{-1}(V)$ to $V$.

+Then $\pi_2|_{V_0}$ is a fiber bundle with $\R^2$ as generic fiber.
+Indeed consider a point $z \in V$.
+Equations~\eqref{eq::1stImage} will define $\lambda_0,\lambda_1,\lambda_2,\lambda_3$ up to a one-dimensional ambiguity and the parametrization of the solution space will remain valid for all points $z' \in W_1$, a neighborhood of $z$.
+Then equations~\eqref{eq::2IsBetter} and~\eqref{eq::2sdImageHybrid} will define the two affine deformations each one modulo a one-dimensional ambiguity, as in theorem~\ref{thm::affine_basis_not_enough}.
+Here again the parametrization of the solution space will remain valid in a neighborhood $W_2$ of $z$.
+This parametrization also depend on $\lambda_0,\lambda_1,\lambda_2,\lambda_3$.
+All together, the fibers of $\pi_2|_{V_0}$ are two dimensional manifolds diffeomorphic to $\R^2$ and $\pi_2|_{V_0}$ is locally trivial.
+Therefore $\dim(V) = 1$ and the affine invariant coordinates cannot be computed up to a finite fold ambiguity. \end{proof}